lucono/karma-test-explorer/docs/documentation.md

 Karma Test Explorer supports simultaneous multi-project testing for various multi-project setups and scenarios, including:

-Project Type | Description
+Multi-Project Setup | Description
 -------------|------------
-VS Code multi-root workspaces | For a multi-root workspace that is open in VS Code, all Karma and Angular projects in each root of the multi-root workspace will be available to load for testing
+VS Code multi-root workspace | For a multi-root workspace that is open in VS Code, all Karma and Angular projects in each root of the multi-root workspace will be available to load for testing
-Multi-project Angular workspaces | For each Angular project that is configured or automatically discovered by Karma Test Explorer in a VS Code workspace, all its sub-projects will be available to load for testing
+Multi-project Angular workspace | For each Angular workspace that is configured or automatically discovered by Karma Test Explorer in a VS Code workspace, all its sub-projects will be available to load for testing
-Monorepos and Embedded projects | For a monorepo with different projects in various sub-folders, or a single project with embedded projects located in paths under the main project folder, the various projects can be configured for simultaneous testing in a single VS Code workspace using the `karmaTestExplorer.projects` extension setting, which allows for specifying the path to each project and optionally also providing some project-specific settings for each
+Monorepo or Embedded project | For a monorepo with different projects in various sub-folders, or a single project with embedded projects located in paths under the main project folder, the various projects can be configured for simultaneous testing in a single VS Code workspace using the `karmaTestExplorer.projects` extension setting, which allows for specifying the path to each project and optionally also providing some project-specific settings for each

 In any scenario, whenever multiple Karma or Angular projects are available for testing, a folder button will be available on the Test view toolbar which can be used for selecting and loading any number of those projects for simultaneous testing in the UI.
 The folder button is not available when there is only a single project configured or detected for testing in the current VS Code workspace.